UW-EPE-ML/EveNet_NERSC/docs/model_architecture.md

 <a id="task-heads"></a>
 ## 🎯 Task Heads

 Heads are instantiated only when `options.Training.Components.<Head>.include` is `true`.
-EveNet groups them into discriminative predictors that score events and objects, and generative heads that learn diffusion processes.
+EveNet groups them into discriminative predictors that score events and objects, and generative heads that either reconstruct their own inputs or learn diffusion processes against explicit supervision.

 ### 🔍 Discriminative Heads